datanav/docs/entitymodel.rst

 Mixed type ordering
 -------------------

 In situations where lists of values of multiple types have to be ordered then the following ordering is used:

+* Null

 * Boolean

 * Integer, Float, Decimal

+* Date, Datetime

+* UUID

-* Bytes
+* URI

 * String

-* URI

-* UUID

-* Date, Datetime

 * Dict

 * Tuple

-* Null
+* Bytes

-Types under the same bullet point are internally orderable.
+Types under the same bullet point are compatible and internally orderable.
+Values of incompatible types are sorted not by value but by the rank of their type (see the list above).

+Example: ``["sorted", ["list", 1.5, "b", 1, "a", 2]]`` returns ``[1, 1.5, 2, "a", "b"]``
+because the strings and integers are not compatible types.
+The integers are ordered before the strings.
+Decimals and integers are compatible, so they are sorted together.

+Note that values of the Dict type are ordered by sorting their keys and then comparing each key+value pair.